Most freelance frustration starts with misunderstanding something about business.

 Yes, businesses want to make money…that’s a fact no freelancer can afford to forget.

 What most people who hire and work with freelancers feel much more immediately though, are business problems.
-Those can range from acquiring the best talent, to improving brand reputation and yes, making more money, but ultimately, freelancers get hired to provide value by addressing those problems in some way (which is why we cover aligning with value specifically in the Academy.)
+Those can range from acquiring the best talent, to improving brand reputation and yes, making more money, but ultimately, freelancers get hired to provide value by addressing those problems in some way.

 Businesses aren’t very efficient when it comes to labor.

-It’s nice to think that jobs (and the people that fill them) all neatly line up to address every business problem that pops up, but that’s just not true.
+It’s nice to think that jobs (and the people who fill them) all neatly line up to address every business problem that pops up, but that’s just not true.